 top of page

+The Social Determinants of Health (SDOH) shape nearly every aspect of life and health in America.
 According to the CDC, SDOH include the conditions where people are born, grow, live, work, and age—like jobs, education, housing, healthcare, and safe environments.
 Policies that change access to healthcare, food, housing, or education impact much more than a family’s budget—they affect life expectancy, well-being, and community stability.

-Supporters say the bill helps the middle class and those in poverty, but a close look at the evidence shows the most direct effects—positive and negative—will be felt by individuals and families making less than $125,000 to $150,000 a year (about 400% of the federal poverty level for a family of four).
+The new One Big Beautiful Bill Act (OBBBA) is poised to bring major changes to all of these areas and impact everyday Americans.
+Supporters say the bill helps the middle class and those in poverty.
+However, a close look at the evidence shows the most direct effects—both positive and negative—will be felt by individuals and families making less than $125,000 to $150,000 a year (about 400% of the federal poverty level for a family of four).
 For those earning less than $75,000, the risk of losing critical supports like Medicaid, SNAP, or affordable insurance is even higher.

 While households with higher incomes may experience indirect impacts (like higher hospital or local taxes, or community clinic closures), the bill’s most significant consequences—lost coverage, increased food and housing insecurity, and limited access to preventive care—are concentrated among those with low to moderate incomes.
+Understanding how OBBBA interacts with the SDOH is crucial for everyone.
+Not just policy enthusiasts, but for parents, educators, employers, and communities across the country.

-Understanding how OBBBA interacts with the SDOH is crucial for everyone.Not just policy junkies (like me), but for parents, educators, employers, and communities across the country.
-The following lays out 25 ways OBBA impacts average Americans, what’s changing, who’s affected, and what we can all do to navigate the road ahead.
+The following lays out 25 ways OBBBA impacts average Americans, what’s changing, who’s affected, and what we can all do to navigate the road ahead.

 25 Ways the One Big Beautiful Bill Act Could Impact Everyday Americans

-1. Healthcare Access Shrinks:
+1. Healthcare Access Shrinks

 Medicaid’s new 80-hour monthly work rule risks cutting off coverage for people with disabilities, caregivers, and those in unstable jobs.